-Shopping around for insurance for visitors to US involves a lot of thought and energy; especially if the visitor has a “pre-existing condition”.
-While researching you may encounter the term “acute onset pre-existing condition” in the insurance plans.
-You must be wondering whether “acute onset of pre-existing conditions” is the same as “pre-existing conditions.”
+Shopping around for insurance for visitors to the U.S. involves a lot of thought and energy, especially if the visitor has a pre-existing condition.
+While researching policies, you may encounter the term “acute onset pre-existing condition” in the insurance plans.
+You must be wondering whether acute onset of pre-existing conditions is the same as pre-existing conditions.
 Don’t get confused.
-The coverage of “acute onset of pre-existing conditions” is not the same as the coverage of “pre-existing conditions”.
-Let’s understand how these terms are different:
+Depending on your health condition, the coverage could be different.
+Let’s explore how these terms differ.

 Acute Onset Of Pre-Existing Condition

-An “acute onset of pre-existing condition” means a sudden occurrence or manifestation of the “pre-existing condition”.
+This is when a sudden occurrence or manifestation of the prior condition happens.
 This means the medical incident is unexpected and there is no forewarning by the doctor.
-Here is one of the definitions that is repeatedly found on the web: An Acute Onset of a Pre-existing Condition is a sudden and unexpected outbreak or recurrence of a Pre-existing Condition which occurs spontaneously and without advance warning either in the form of Physician recommendations or symptoms.
+Here is one of the definitions that is repeatedly found on the web: An acute onset of a pre-existing condition is a sudden and unexpected outbreak or recurrence of a prior condition which occurs spontaneously and without advance warning either in the form of physician recommendations or symptoms.
 Treatment must be obtained within 24 hours of the sudden and unexpected outbreak or recurrence.”

 Policies for Pre-Existing Conditions

 VisitorsCoverage offers USVisit-Pro, a travel medical insurance that covers certain pre-existing conditions and also provides benefits such as emergency evacuation.
 There may be options should your condition worsen or you need to seek medical attention while traveling.
 Learn more about our newest plan for pre-existing conditions, USVisit-Pro.